-Let’s define a simplest continuation, this continuation will return the original value with any parameter:
+Let’s define the simplest continuation, this continuation will return the original value with any parameter:

 end_cont = lambda value: value

 Then we try to convert the above fib_tail function into a CPS.
-We add a extra parameter called
+We add an extra parameter called

 def fib_cps(n, cont): print(len(traceback.extract_stack()) * '*' + ": " + str(n)) if n < 2: return cont(1) else: return lambda: fib_cps( n - 1, lambda value: lambda: fib_cps( n - 2, lambda value2: lambda: cont(value + value2))) print(fib_cps(5, end_cont))

 The output is: